kefirchk/BSUIR/README.md

 # BSUIR
+Hi everyone!
-here is some information from my studies
+Here is some information from my studies.
+I hope u can find some information that can help u.
+#Goodluck:)